activitystream/slate/source/as-api.md

 </br>the "AFFECTS" role is used for relations to all entities directly affected by the event while
 </br>the "REFERENCES" role is used for entities involved in the event but have no real bearing on the event and are not affected by it.

-Common ([Predefined](#predefined-roles)) roles, are built into Activity Stream but [custom](#custom-roles) Roles and sub-roles can defined on the fly.
+Common ([Predefined](#predefined-roles)) roles are built into Activity Stream, but [custom](#custom-roles) Roles and sub-roles can be defined on the fly.

 ### [Entity Relations (Link)](#entity-relations)
 Any entity can be linked to any other entity and the link between the entities can be **typed**, have **properties** and **weight**.
 </br>That way a Customer can, for example, be a "OWNER" of a Car or be synonymous, in terms of event history, with his personal mobile phone.
-[Common Link types](#predefined-link-types) are built into Activity Stream but [custom Link-Types can defined on the fly](#custom-link-types).
+[Common Link types](#predefined-link-types) are built into Activity Stream but [custom Link-Types can be defined on the fly](#custom-link-types).

 ### [Aspects](#aspects)
-Aspects are message extensions which unlock rich support in Activity Stream, booth in regards to processing and presentation.
+Aspects are message extensions which unlock rich support in Activity Stream, both in terms of processing and presentation.